osxmidi/LinVst/README.md

 The winbind and libntlm0 and gnutls packages might need to be installed for net access.

-DDMF Metaplugin VST3 to VST2 wrapper.
+DDMF Metaplugin VST3 to VST2 wrapper (Drag and Drop VST3 files is ok).

 Guitar Rig 5 (same dll overrides as Kontakt)